Eco hotels in Central and South America are second to none.

 Once up-and-running, Inkaterra give back to local communities and help maintain biodiversity conservation by using sustainable water and energy practices.
 They all operate as a carbon-neutral organisation.

 With 7 hotels across Peru – in Cusco, Tambopata, the Sacred Valley and yes, Machu Picchu – your choices are varied so you’ll likely find an option, or 3, on your itinerary route.

-At Inkaterra hotels, sustainability comes with comfort and small touches make all the difference; the Andean slippers made from recycled materials, or the warming wood-burning fires – for example.
+At Inkaterra hotels, responsible tourism and sustainability comes with comfort and small touches make all the difference; the Andean slippers made from recycled materials, or the warming wood-burning fires – for example.